 The IND can take up to 90 days to make a decision.
 However, if you submit the application without errors, you may get an answer much sooner, within a week or two.
 In case of a negative decision, you can always ask for a review.

-If a positive decision has been made, you can collect your visa.
+If a positive decision has been made, you have three months to collect your visa.
 You will have to make an appointment in order to do that.

 Bear in mind that due to the COVID-19 measures, IND had to adapt work hours and methods.
-You can here find the latest information and frequently asked questions regarding the current situation.
+You can find the latest information and frequently asked questions regarding the current situation here.